sofiabroome/cross-dataset-generalization/README.md

 #### Download the dataset
 The Diving48 dataset is available for download [here](http://www.svcl.ucsd.edu/projects/resound/dataset.html).
-The shape and texture versions will be made available soon, please contact the repository owner if you want them earlier.
+Our modified shape and texture domains can be found and downloaded [here](https://doi.org/10.7910/DVN/MXJPIZ).

 #### Modify config file to include the correct data paths
 In the configuration files (located under `configs/`), modify the